Observing Double White Dwarfs with the Lunar GW Antenna: Conclusions

 In properly covering the parameter space, this future modelizations should consider with care in particular the systems within the super-Ch branch, for the reasons explained before.
 Already a coarse-grained sampling of the super-Ch branch would be of great utility to clarify the merging frequency indetermination issue, which represents by far the main uncertainty in the foreseen performances of LGWA.

-The estimated detection rates are calibrated using the SN Ia rate.
-The rates depend on the chosen SNR threshold, and are presented in sec.~\ref{subsec:rates_MW} for the spiralling binaries inside the MW and in sec.~\ref{subsec:EXTRA_pop} for the merging systems outside the Galaxy.
-The expected detection rate for a SNR threshold of 8 over a 10 year observation period are 30 spiralling binaries inside the MW and 10 extragalactic mergings, under the hypothesis of the contact scenario.
-As highlighted before, this estimation is susceptible to considerable fluctuations depending on the actual dynamics of the merging process.
+The detection rates depend on the chosen S/N threshold, and are presented in Sect.~\ref{subsec:rates_MW} for the spiralling binaries inside the MW and in Sect.~\ref{subsec:EXTRA_pop} for the merging systems outside the Galaxy.
+We provide a summary of the main quantitative findings in Tab. \ref{tab:summary}.
+The expected detection rate for a S/N threshold of 8 over a ten years observation period are $30\pm 5\text{(stat)}\pm6\text{(sys)}$ spiralling binaries inside the MW and $10\pm 3\text{(stat)}\pm2\text{(sys)}$ extragalactic mergings, under the hypothesis of the contact scenario.
+Although this estimate is susceptible to fluctuations depending on the true dynamics of the merging process and the true correlation between a super-Chandrasekhar DWD merging and a SN Ia event, which we assumed being exact, our results clearly demonstrate the transformative impact of LGWA on our understanding of DWD populations and their role as Type Ia SN progenitors.

 \begin{appendix}